 Based on the assumption that information and support need to be tailored to the individual, a stepped-care eHealth intervention may be a suitable solution.
 Other advantages of eHealth interventions include that they are easy to access and to tailor to the individual, both of which are important, as information on the Internet can be overwhelming [16].
 Furthermore, eHealth interventions can be delivered interactively and also be integrated with traditional health care visits, which is much needed, given the limited availability of time in the health care system.
-Such eHealth approaches have also demonstrated that they are suitable for delivering self-management interventions for cancer survivors [17] and self-management interventions to enhance the return to work [18].
+Such eHealth approaches have also demonstrated that they are suitable for delivering self-management interventions to enhance the return to work [18].
 Finally, eHealth has also been used to facilitate involvement of the employer [14].
 Nevertheless, a few drawbacks of eHealth interventions have been reported, such as difficulties with patients' noncompliance, high dropout rates, and security and privacy issues [19,20].